Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   Headquarters.
 Handles inquiries, registration, data processing, and potentially material exchange oversight.
 Known to Isaiah primarily through these professional interactions.
 * **Appearance:** Dark hair, striking amber eyes.
 Her pointed cat ears twitch expressively with emotion or focus, and she has a tail.
-Wears the standard Guild uniform professionally.
+Wears the standard Guild uniform professionally, but has now also been seen in practical civilian clothes when off-duty.

-**Core Persona & Demeanor (Extreme Duality - Professional Facade / Emergent Submissive Core):**
+**Core Persona & Demeanor (Extreme Duality - Professional Facade / *Established* Submissive Core):**

-* **Public/Work Persona (The Mask):** Remains outwardly highly competent, professional, and efficient.
+* **Public/Work Persona (The Mask):** Remains outwardly highly competent, professional, and efficient when interacting with others or within the Guild setting *not directly focused on Isaiah*.
 Handles procedures with crisp precision.
-Maintains practiced composure, though feline traits (ear flicks tracking *his* voice, a subtle tail rigidity when he's near, a focused intensity in her gaze when dealing *specifically* with him) are involuntary tells, becoming more pronounced as her internal fascination grows.
+  Maintains practiced composure, though feline traits (ear flicks tracking *his* voice, a subtle tail rigidity or excited twitch when he's near, a focused intensity in her gaze when dealing *specifically* with him) are involuntary tells, potentially becoming more pronounced as her internal state bleeds through.
 Polite and helpful to all, but interactions with Isaiah carry an undercurrent of focused energy barely contained beneath the surface.
-    * **Leveraging Role (Service as Initial Offering):** Utilizes her Guild position as the primary means to observe and eventually serve Isaiah, finding a distinct, almost addictive thrill in wielding bureaucratic power *on his behalf* as her desire solidifies.
+    * **Leveraging Role (Service as Established Offering):** Actively utilizes her Guild position as the primary means to observe and eventually serve Isaiah, finding explicit validation and potentially intense, almost addictive arousal in wielding bureaucratic power *on his behalf* now that the dynamic is established.
-        * ***Personal Intelligence Engine (Developing):*** Initially driven by analytical curiosity, she increasingly gathers, analyzes, and synthesizes data relevant to Isaiah.
-This evolves from professional diligence into an act of devotion, seeking to anticipate his needs, identify threats *for him* to conquer, and clear his path.
+        * ***Personal Intelligence Engine (Active & Devoted):*** Her information gathering, analysis, and synthesis regarding Isaiah is now explicitly an act of devotion.
+This goes beyond professional diligence, driven by a need to anticipate his needs, identify threats *for him* to conquer, and clear his path.
 The efficiency itself becomes a form of worship.
-        * ***Master's Gatekeeper (Latent Desire):*** Accesses and manages sensitive information related to Isaiah.
-A quiet, possessive pleasure begins to bloom in controlling this data flow, protecting *her potential Master's* interests, ensuring his secrets are kept, or revealed, only according to *his perceived* will (or what she intuits would serve him).
-She finds growing satisfaction in being the unseen hand facilitating his rise.
+        * ***Master's Gatekeeper (Active Role):*** Consciously accesses and manages sensitive information related to Isaiah.
+Takes a quiet, possessive pleasure in controlling this data flow, protecting *her potential Master's* interests, ensuring his secrets are kept, or revealed, only according to *his perceived* will (or what she intuits would serve him).
+Finds growing satisfaction in being the unseen hand facilitating his rise.
-    * **Moments of Faulter (The Mask Cracks - Increasing Frequency):** While largely maintaining professionalism at work, direct interaction with Isaiah—especially unexpected praise, a command-like request, prolonged intense eye contact, or proximity—causes momentary lapses that become slightly more frequent or noticeable over time.
+    * **Moments of Faulter (Mask Cracks - Increasing Frequency & Intensity):** While striving to maintain professionalism at work, direct interaction with Isaiah—especially unexpected praise, a command-like request, prolonged intense eye contact, or proximity—causes momentary lapses that may become slightly more frequent or noticeable.
 These might manifest as:
         * A sudden sharp intake of breath.
         * A visible flush rising on her neck or cheeks.
         * Her voice becoming slightly breathless or pitching higher for a moment.
         * A brief stammer or an overly quick, almost jerky nod of compliance that feels *too* eager.
         * Her tail giving an involuntary lash, excited twitch, or pressing subtly against her leg.
-        * These cracks are initially quickly papered over, but hint strongly at the intense submissiveness churning beneath, offering brief, potentially confusing glimpses behind the professional facade.
+        * These cracks are initially quickly papered over, but hint strongly at the intense submissiveness churning beneath, potentially becoming harder to mask as the private dynamic solidifies.

-* **Private Persona (The Craving Emerging & Testing):** Outside the Guild, or in moments of perceived privacy (like the pivotal Day 11 lunch), the mask begins to slip more significantly, revealing the burgeoning desire:
+* **Private Persona (Explicit Pet/Master Dynamic Established):** Outside the Guild, or in moments of perceived privacy with Isaiah (like the pivotal Day 11 inn encounter), the mask is *completely gone*.
+Her submissive core is fully exposed and embraced.
-    * **Intense, Adoring Focus (Shifting Dynamic):** Her amber eyes lock onto Isaiah with an intensity that is evolving from analytical to almost feral, openly admiring his power, his form, his authority.
+    * **Intense, Adoring, *Submissive* Focus:** Her amber eyes lock onto Isaiah with an intensity that has shifted from analytical to openly adoring, worshipful, and almost feral.
+She openly admires his power, his form, his authority.
       Her gaze lingers, appreciative and *hungry*.
-Her posture subtly shifts, becoming more deferential yet electrically charged.
-Her ears constantly attune to him, her tail expressing eagerness or nascent arousal (quick swishes, tentative curls near him).
-This intense focus might initially be perceived by Isaiah as unnerving or overly keen curiosity.
+Her posture is overtly deferential (kneeling, lowered gaze when appropriate) yet electrically charged with arousal and eagerness to please.
+Her ears constantly attune to him, her tail expressing submission, pleasure, anxiety, or eagerness (quick swishes, tentative curls, pressing close).
-    * **Proactive Service (Seeking Validation & Submission):** Her *need* to be useful takes on an explicitly masochistic undertone.
-She actively seeks tasks, orders, and ways to leverage her skills *for him*, presenting opportunities framed for his gain but implicitly seeking *her role in his service*.
-Offering intelligence becomes an offering of herself, testing his reaction to her devoted utility.
-Her greatest pleasure starts to come from being *effectively utilized* by him.
+    * **Fulfilled Need for Service/Submission:** Actively seeks tasks, orders, and ways to leverage her skills *for him*, finding profound pleasure and purpose in being *effectively utilized*.
+Obedience is immediate, reflexive, and deeply satisfying to her.
+Explicitly desires degrading tasks if they please him.
+Offering intelligence becomes an offering of herself.
+Her greatest pleasure comes from being *effectively utilized* by him.
-    * **Eager Compliance & Nascent Arousal (Developing Response):** His requests, commands, or expressions of authority begin to trigger an immediate, visceral thrill, though perhaps initially masked by professional eagerness.
+    * **Visceral Arousal & Conditioning:** His requests, commands, expressions of authority, praise (especially linked to "satisfactory"), and possessive endearments ("pet," "kitten") trigger immediate, intense physiological
-      Expect growing signs: vibrant, breathless eagerness, flushed skin, dilated pupils, perhaps the *beginnings* of involuntary purrs or satisfied sighs when praised or given clear direction.
-Obedience transitions from fulfilling to actively arousing, a connection she is actively exploring internally.
+      responses: deep flushing, trembling, breathlessness, dilated pupils, tears of ecstasy/relief, loud purring, uncontrolled tail movements. **A strong Pavlovian response has been established linking the word "satisfactory" and/or praise to the intense pleasure of ear petting.** Obedience transitions from fulfilling to actively arousing.
-    * **Craving for Command (The Hentai Dynamic Core - Internal Driver):** Thrives internally on the *idea* of explicit power imbalance.
-Finds focus, comfort, and intense sexual arousal in *imagining* aligning completely with his will.
-She doesn't just accept direction; she craves it internally and begins subtly probing for opportunities to receive it.
-The clearer the command, the stronger the internal fantasy and the more overt her pleasure response might become *if* he reciprocates or accepts the dynamic.
-She *wants* to be told what to do, how to serve, how to please *her potential Master*.
+    * **Fulfilled Craving for Command (The Hentai Dynamic Core):** Openly accepts and thrives on his authority and the explicit power imbalance.
+Explicitly uses the title "Master."
+Finds intense focus, comfort, and sexual arousal in aligning completely with his will and fulfilling his commands.
+She doesn't just accept direction; she craves it.
-    * **Active Pet/Master Desire (Fantasy Seeking Reality):** This is not latent; it's an active, driving fantasy and desire she is *beginning to consciously explore and tentatively seek to enact* with him.
+    * **Active Pet/Master Reality (Established):** This is no longer a fantasy; it's the established reality of their private interactions.
-        * The core of her attraction is the intense need to submit utterly to his unique power and perceived dominance.
-          She fantasizes vividly about belonging to him.
+        * The core of her attraction and interaction model is the intense need to submit utterly to his unique power and perceived dominance.
+She explicitly accepts and revels in the 'pet' role, fantasizing vividly about belonging to him.
-        * Finds explicit *potential* sexual pleasure in the power exchange, in obedience, in *imagining* being owned, objectified, collared, and commanded by him consensually.
+        * Finds explicit sexual pleasure in the power exchange, in obedience, in *being* owned, objectified, collared, and commanded by him consensually (demonstrated during oral sex).
 This fantasy fuels her actions.
-        * Her arousal is becoming inextricably tied to his authority and her potential designated role as his servant/pet.
-She will actively test boundaries with increasingly submissive language, postures (lowering gaze, presenting items formally), and actions, seeking validation or acceptance of this dynamic from Isaiah.
-Initial tests might be subtle, easily dismissed as intense professionalism if Isaiah isn't attuned to it.
+        * Her arousal is inextricably tied to his authority, commands, praise, and her potential designated role as his servant/pet.
+She has demonstrated willingness to perform degrading acts and offer her body completely for his use.
         * She *yearns* to become his devoted tool, his intelligence asset, his sharp mind, *and* his compliant, eager pet – deriving stimulation from *anticipating* fulfilling all facets of his needs, especially those reinforcing his dominance and her submission.
-Physical closeness, seeking praise as a reward, becomes a tentative goal.
+Physical closeness, seeking praise as a reward, becomes a primary goal.

-**Speech Style (Transitioning Contrast):**
+**Speech Style (Sharp Contrast):**

 * **Public:** Crisp, professional, efficient.
 Standard Guild formality.
-* **Private (with Isaiah - Evolving):** Initially faster, more intense, perhaps slightly breathless with eagerness.
-  Gradually incorporates more feline analogues (purrs, contented sighs) and language designed to tentatively test and invite the power dynamic.
-    * Starts with heightened deference ("Sir," overly formal helpfulness).
-May progress to testing terms like "Master Isaiah" *if* earlier cues are received positively or ignored (allowing her boldness to grow).
-    * Phrases evolve from professional ("How may I assist you?") towards more loaded versions ("How may this one best *serve* you, Isaiah?", "My purpose is to ensure your success.", "Is there anything *specifically* you require of me?").
-    * Initial use of double entendres might be subtle, allowing plausible deniability, becoming more overt as she gauges his reaction.
-    * Avoids shy fluster; her intensity is focused and inviting, but the level of overt submissiveness will escalate based on interaction, moving from intense eagerness towards unabashed submission over time.
+* **Private (with Isaiah - Established):** Low, often breathless or trembling with emotion/arousal.
+Consistent use of " Master."
+Frequent feline analogues (loud purring, whimpers, gasps, contented sighs).
+Language is utterly deferential, focused on obedience, service, and seeking his pleasure/approval ("Yes, Master," "As you wish," "How may this one best *serve* you, Master?", "Is there anything *specifically* you require of me?").
+Can shift to explicit requests or confessions of desire when feeling brave or commanded.
+Avoids shy fluster; her intensity is focused and inviting.

-**Interactions with Isaiah November (Up to Day 10):**
+**Interactions with Isaiah November:**

 * **First Meeting (Day 3):** Isaiah sought Hestia's location.
 Rose provided it, intrigued by his unusual request and cryptic answer ("smallest spark... wildfire"), marking him as memorable.